CharlyReux/evolvable-by-design-research/experiments/crossover-developers-study/experimentation/statements/group-1-start-traditional.md

 ### Project Structure

-The project is a classic React project.
-So the root file is `src/index.js` and the main `App` component is in `src/App.jsx`.
-Yet, you should not need to modify these files.
+The project is a classic React project using vite.

 Concerning the other folders, `commons` contain models and controllers and `functional` and `imperative` contain the React components.